ohata-toast/Push/en/console-guide.md

 ### Collect Message Receipt/Check Data

-To use this function, the SDK must be v1.4 or above.
+- Message Delivery Receipt can be enabled.
+- SDK v1.4 or higher versions must be applied to operate activated features.
-Check collected data in **Statistics** tab.
+- Collected data are available on the **Statistics** tab.
+- Data collection time is calculated on device.
+- It may take approximately many minutes until a feature is actually applied.

 ### Log Message Delivery History
 - Send message delivery history to Log & Crash Search as specified.